 Car: If you want to explore the island well, I recommend renting a car directly at the port of San Sebastián.
 Compare the cheapest options here.

-You can fly to Tenerife from Prague, but also from Vienna for a good price.
-Round-trip ticket prices start at around 2,000 CZK if you buy in advance.
-I prefer searching on Skyscanner and Pelikán because they often have better prices than the carriers themselves.
+For flights I prefer searching on Skyscanner. have better prices than the carriers themselves.
 You can find out how to get cheap flights in this article.

 Where to stay on La Gomera